 The brains of our ancestors evolved to notice change because change might mean one of three things: food, sex, or death.

-And today, when the whole world is changing, this means our change-sensitive brains can easily become overwhelmed.
+But when the whole world is changing around us, this makes it easy for our change-sensitive brains to become overwhelmed.

-So the safer alternative is that we learn to make sense of more information more quickly.
+So the better alternative is to learn to make sense of more information more quickly.

 One way to do this might seem to be to use computers.
 But computers bring their own problems.
 First, as this article in the Harvard Business Review points out, the data used by computers can often be flawed.
 Relying on it can lead us into a false sense of security.
 Second, even when the data is perfect, the information provided by computers depends on the assumptions programmed into them by flawed human beings.
-And as the Boeing 737-Max crashes showed, those assumptions can sometimes be wrong.
-And third, using a computer to process more information about more things will always bring us back to the same bottleneck we faced before: our own inability to process information.
-Except that now we will need to process the computer’s interpretation of more information about more things than before.
+As the Boeing 737-Max crashes showed, those assumptions can be wrong.
+And third, using a computer to process more information about more things will ultimately bring us back to the same bottleneck: our own inability to process information.
+Except that now we will need to process the computer’s interpretation of more information about more things.

-What all this means is that if we want to use this time of change to become stronger, we have to address the bottleneck: we have to increase our own ability to process information.
+What this means is that if we truly want to use this time of change to become stronger, then we have to address the bottleneck: we have to increase our own ability to process information.

-That is what top sportspeople do when they leap in an instant and stretch to put the ball exactly where they want it to go — it’s not their conscious, thinking mind working out what to do, it’s their unconscious intuition.
+That is what top sportspeople do when they leap in an instant and stretch to put the ball exactly where they want it to go — it’s not their conscious, thinking minds that work out what to do, it’s their unconscious intuition.

-This is the second step of becoming antifragile.
+This is the second step to becoming antifragile.

 Have you ever struggled to make a decision because you had too much or too little information?
 Have you ever had an intuition that turned out to be correct?
-Would it be useful to practice using your intuition to help you solve problems more quickly, more easily, and more reliably?
+Would it be useful to have a tool that helped you practice using your intuition to help you solve problems more quickly, more easily, and more reliably?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.